qcri/dialectal_arabic_tools/README.md

 # Dialectal Arabic Tools
 Dialectal Arabic Tools comprises the different modules developed in Qatar Computing Research Institute (QCRI) developed by the ALT team to handle Dialectal Arabic Segmentation, POS tagging, Diacritization and more

+The segmentation module of Dialectal Arabic Tools

-Dialectal Arabic Tools is compatible with: __Python 2.7-3.5 and later__.
+Dialectal Arabic Tools is compatible with: __Python 2.7-3.5 or later__.
 ## Prerequisites

 Before you can use the dialectal Arabic tools you need to install a special version of keras that comprises a CRF layer.
 Use the following pash command to install it.